solus-project/budgie-desktop/README.md

 Budgie Desktop integrates with the GNOME stack, and as such requires certain components to operate correctly.

+*Maintainer note*: Currently /usr/lib/budgie-desktop is the hard-coded location of system-wide plugins for Budgie.
+Make sure to either patch around this current limitation or configure as appropriate.

 *TODO:*
  * Start adding support for translations